 Generic token pools can be used to limit or monitor access to resources.
 The RAD-Series Server tracks the number of tokens currently in use, as well as the high-water mark of tokens in use, for each token pool.
-The server tokenpool statistics are reported by the radcheck utility, and by the Server Manager's Administration>Status button.
+The server tokenpool statistics are reported by the radcheck utility.